Shed Roof Replacement Costs

 Fibreglass Roof Cost

-Fibreglass roofs are usually expected to last at least 20 to 30 years, making them reasonably durable.
+Fibreglass shed roofs commonly cost between £260 and £410, or £35 and £45 per m², and are usually expected to last 20 to 30 years, making them reasonably durable.
 Furthermore, fibreglass roofs are strong, easy to maintain, very lightweight and come with an incredibly smooth finish.

 However, they can only be installed in dry weather, which might be a nuisance in the UK much of the time.